Platform

 Non-Native Tribal Relations/Non-Natives

-Based on our findings, we developed 6 user personas with 6 distinct stories to foundation our research & ideation.
+Based on our findings, we developed 6 user personas, each with a distinct story to framework our research, ideation, & roadmapping.

-[Redacted personas] Our team developed 6 personas with associated user journeys to better visualize specific pain points & opportunities for solutions.
+[Redacted personas] 6 personas & user journeys helped better visualize pain points & opportunities for solutions.

 IDEATION